 Courtesy of EHF

 ‘We are our most powerful when we work together’.
-That is the message that comes loud and clear from talking to Marijke Fleuren following the publication of the Report ‘Towards more gender equality in sport’ from the (2022).
+That is the message that comes loud and clear from talking to Marijke Fleuren following the publication of the Report ‘Towards more gender equality in sport’ from the High Level Group on Gender Equality in Sport (2022).

 The High-Level Group (HLG) was set up with one main aim: to achieve a more equitable gender balance in sport overall.
 It was established by Commissioner Mariya Gabriel in 2020 and has 15 representatives from across the world of sport, including government bodies, non-governmental organisations and sports federations.
 Its recommendations and action plan apply to the EU Member States, national and international sports bodies and local and grass roots level organisations.